cohenadair/ios.CAPhotoCache/README.md

 ## License

-The source code to CAPhotoCache is available under the GNU General Public License.
+The source code to CAPhotoCache is available under the MIT License.
 See the [LICENSE](https://raw.githubusercontent.com/cohenadair/ios.photo-cache/master/LICENSE) file for more information.

 ## Contact